When Audio-LLMs Don't Listen: A Cross-Linguistic Study of Modality Arbitration: Methodology

 For each candidate, GPT-4.1-mini generates a neutral binary question targeting the flipped element.
-The prompt requires that questions: (a) target exactly the modified semantic element, (b) have unambiguous answers determinable from the transcript alone, and (c) present answer choices in randomized order to prevent position bias.
-All stimuli undergo LLM-based quality review to ensure unambiguous question-answer mappings.
+Questions must (a) target exactly the modified element, (b) have unambiguous answers, and (c) randomize answer order to avoid position bias.
+All stimuli then undergo an additional LLM-based review pass for consistency and answerability.
+The final dataset comprises 57,602 stimuli across eight languages spanning four scripts and five language families (Table~\ref{tab:dataset}).
+Approximately 4,400 stimuli share the same (language, reference text, flip type) tuple with different audio recordings from different speakers; the number of unique linguistic conflict scenarios is thus $\sim$53,000.